GemTalk/Rowan/README.md

 CypressPackageManager is the class to instantiate for manipulating Cypress packages.
 The GBS/VW client class CypressPackageManagerView provides an example of how this class should be used.
 The premise is that package is found in a single repository only, which can be limiting.
+This implementation make relatively simple use of replication and can potentially be extended for use in a non-GBS environment such as Pharo.

 - #packageInformationList answers a list of CypressPackageInformation instances for possible and known packages in the image.
   (CypressPackageManager2 uses a hierachy of Package Information classes for richer behaviour.)
 - #potentialPackageNames answers a list of possible package names found in the image, based on class categories and on method categories which begin with an asterisk.
 This method is not normally used directly.
 - #refreshPackageInformation is used to provide an updated list of Package Information instances, reflecting the latest image and file system representations of the packages.
 - #lookForLoadedPackagesIn: updates the Package Information instances list with information for each package in the image which has a Cypress fileout in the directory specified by the argument.
 - #lookForUnloadedPackagesIn: is similar, but adds Package Information instances for packages found in the specified directory, but not presently loaded.
 - #updateSavedLocation:for: updates the Package Information with a new directory path in which the Cypress fileout will be saved or will be found.
 - #writePackageToDiskFrom: and #writePackagesToDiskFrom: are used to fileout the Cypress representation of a single package or a number of packages, respectively.
 - #loadPackageFrom: loads the package specified in the argument (a Package Information instance).

-CypressPackageManager2 is similar, but a little richer in scope.
-In essence, a package can reside in a number of repositories, each of which can differ from the others.
+CypressPackageManager2 is similar, but richer in scope.
+It is predicated on GBS replication, so will take more work to implement in a non-GBS environment.
+In this model, a package can reside in a number of repositories, each of which can hold a different version from the others.
 Additionally, it supports URL-based repository identification.
 There are four supported repository formats (see the subclasses of CypressAbstractFileUrl).
 The URL scheme distinguishes the formats. ('cypress' is the pure Cypress format.
 'cypresslax' tolerates FileTree method formats, but writes Cypress format. 'cypressft' reads and writes using the FileTree method format.
 'cypressfiletree' is a read-only scheme that reads FileTree format, but cannot overwrite it, thereby protecting the FileTree meta-data.)